docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Because they have no file, synthetic importers only need to respond with the filetype established in their resource.

-Create a separate plug-in for each synthetic file type.
+Create a separate plugin for each synthetic file type.

 ----